References:

 Windows Terminal

-The obvious alternative is Windows Terminal.
-It’s feature rich (i.e. tabs, screen splits, command palette), open source and built by Microsoft.
+If you’re running Windows, an easy pick would be Windows Terminal.
+It’s feature rich (i.e. tabs, screen splits, command palette), open source and built in C++ by Microsoft.

 It’s easy to use and learn thanks to the command palette we know so well by now, from editors like Atom and VSCode through the shortcut CTRL+ALT+P